Skip to main content

 Running detection and remediation

-Let’s initialize the Validator using our access key:
+Let’s initialize the Project using our access key:

 access_key = "<YOUR-PROJECT-ACCESS-KEY>" # Obtain from your Project's settings page: https://codex.cleanlab.ai/

-Applying this Validator to a RAG system is straightfoward.
+Applying the validate() method to a RAG system is straightfoward.
 Here we do this using a helper function that applies the Validator to one row from our example dataframe.

 """